sreeteja06/nestjs-loki-logger/README.md

         'label': 'testing',     // app level labels, these labels will be attached to every log in the application },
       logToConsole: false,
-    }),
+      gzip: false // contentEncoding support gzip or not }),
   ],
 })